Citation

 If a published transcription, exhibit image, or derivative edition is later added, the citation guidance can be expanded without changing the canonical item URL.

-Collection-level citations are suitable when the discussion concerns the Nixon Archive as a public collection guide rather than a specific Public Papers volume.
+Collection-level citations remain suitable when the discussion concerns the Nixon Archive or the Judicial Papers of Alexander Francis Ball as public collection guides rather than a specific item page.

 Durable URLs